victorhg/aai-521-final-project-g3/document/Technical_Project_Description.md

 This project develops a comprehensive computer vision system for detecting, classifying, and counting vehicles in traffic video sequences.
 Using the UA-DETRAC dataset, we implemented a multi-stage pipeline that combines annotation parsing, vehicle cropping, deep learning classification, and traffic analytics.
 The solution achieves robust vehicle classification between fine-grained categories (car, van, bus, truck) and aggregated classes (LMV - Light Motor Vehicles, HMV - Heavy Motor Vehicles), enabling real-time traffic analysis and short-term forecasting capabilities.

 Traditional traffic data collection methods—including manual counting, pneumatic tube counters, and inductive loop detectors—are labor-intensive, expensive to maintain, and limited in their spatial coverage.
 Computer vision systems leverage existing surveillance infrastructure, transforming cameras already deployed for security purposes into intelligent sensors that provide continuous, automated traffic monitoring.
 A single camera with machine learning capabilities can replace multiple physical sensors while simultaneously collecting richer data: not just vehicle counts, but also classifications, trajectories, speeds, and behavioral patterns.
 This scalability is particularly critical for smart city initiatives where comprehensive traffic monitoring across hundreds of intersections would be prohibitively expensive using conventional technologies.
-Our solution demonstrates this principle by processing 500-700 frames per sequence with automated vehicle detection and classification, generating detailed analytics that would require dozens of human observers or physical sensor installations.
+Our solution demonstrates this principle by processing full sequences (e.g., 664 frames in DETRAC sequence MVI_20011) with automated vehicle detection and classification, generating detailed analytics that would require dozens of human observers or physical sensor installations.

-Computer vision enables unprecedented granularity in traffic data collection, moving beyond simple count metrics to multi-dimensional analysis that informs evidence-based policy decisions.
-Our system distinguishes between Light Motor Vehicles (LMV) and Heavy Motor Vehicles (HMV), providing critical insights for infrastructure planning—HMV ratios directly correlate with road wear patterns, emission profiles, and freight corridor optimization.
+Computer vision enables granularity in traffic data collection, moving beyond simple count metrics to multi-dimensional analysis that could inform evidence-based policy decisions.
+Our system identifies and distinguishes between Light Motor Vehicles (LMV) and Heavy Motor Vehicles (HMV), providing insights for infrastructure planning.
+HMV ratios directly correlate with road wear patterns, emission profiles, and freight corridor optimization.
 The 6.8:1 LMV-to-HMV ratio observed in our analysis, combined with temporal distribution patterns, enables transportation planners to design differential toll structures, schedule maintenance during low-traffic periods, and allocate resources for road reinforcement in high-HMV corridors.
-Furthermore, the integration of time-series forecasting (achieving R²=0.72 for short-term predictions) demonstrates how computer vision data can feed into predictive models for adaptive traffic signal control, dynamic lane management, and proactive congestion mitigation—capabilities impossible with static sensor networks that provide only binary presence/absence data.
+Furthermore, the integration of time-series forecasting (achieving R²=0.72 for short-term predictions) demonstrates how computer vision data can be used as predictive models for adaptive traffic signal control, dynamic lane management, and proactive congestion mitigation impossible with static sensor networks that provide only binary presence/absence data.

 Unlike embedded sensors that require physical modification to capture new data types, computer vision systems are software-defined and can be continuously upgraded with improved algorithms without hardware replacement.
 Our modular architecture demonstrates this flexibility: the same video stream that currently classifies five vehicle categories can be extended to detect pedestrians, cyclists, traffic violations, accident precursors, and even environmental conditions through software updates alone.
 This adaptability is essential for future transportation paradigms including autonomous vehicle integration, micro-mobility tracking, and multi-modal transit coordination.
 The incorporation of pretrained Hugging Face models for image restoration (super-resolution, denoising, colorization) further illustrates how computer vision systems can leverage advances in generative AI to enhance low-quality legacy footage, effectively future-proofing past infrastructure investments.
 As urban environments evolve, computer vision provides the analytical foundation for responsive, data-driven traffic management that can adapt to changing mobility patterns, emerging vehicle technologies, and evolving policy priorities without requiring costly sensor network redesigns.